bradleygolden/configureme/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 # Description

-Please provide a brief description of your change.
+Please provide a brief description of your change and the reasoning.

 # Todos